Q42/lesswatch/README.md

 An enhanced version of `G42/lesswatch` with support of:
 * recursive folders
 * multiple source folders
-* automatically detection of `@import`, when importing `.less` files, those will automatically be tracked, so when changed dependent files will be automatically generated as well
+* automatically detection of `@import`, when importing `.less` files, those will automatically be tracked, so when changed dependent files will be automatically generated as well.
+These will be re-detected every time a file is updated/changed.
-* show-dependinces tree
+* show-dependencies tree
 * generate `.min.css` files
 * delete empty `.css` and `.min.css` files for non-css, but less specific files such as  `variables.less` or `mixins.less`
-*

 I only added those latter modifications.
 All credits should go to those who did the most work (which is like 99%):

 Jonathan Cheung for writing the entire less watcher